Tnorm/nmf-based-label-space-factorization/README.md

 # nmf-based-label-space-factorization
-Codes for the paper "NMF-based Label Space Factorization for Multi-label Classification"
+Original codes for the paper "NMF-based Label Space Factorization for Multi-label Classification".